brodyholt/Danish-Reinsurance-Tempered-Stable-Loss-Modeling/README.md

 ### **POT/GPD as a comparative benchmark.**
 Fit generalized Pareto distribution using stability-plot threshold selection, yielding a more rigorous heavy-tail benchmark.

+### **Alpha-stable as a comparative benchmark.**
+It may also be worthwhile to fit a classical alpha-stable model as this provides another heavy-tail benchmark.

 ### **Reinsurance layer pricing.**
 Complete the pricing analysis across a full tower of excess-of-loss layers, translating distributional findings into a reinsurance pricing workflow.

 ### **Multi-dataset replication.**
 Apply the pipeline to additional datasets to establish replicability across lines of business and loss characteristics.

 ---